nadir-ogd/TERTAEC_HACKATHON_TEAM10/code_aster/README.md

 ./install_prerequisite.sh petsc
 ```

-Note : More details about errors will be shown in the report.
+Note: Detailed information about the errors encountered during the compilation process will be included in the report to assist in resolving them effectively.